-Objective Rule 16 Lactose The Farmgate Milk Price Commodity Business may recover the cost of purchasing any shortfall between available lactose and required lactose for the Farmgate Milk Price Production Plan at a reasonable estimate of In calculating the Farmgate Milk Price a provision for the cost of purchasing any shortfall between available lactose and required lactose for the Farmgate Milk Price Production Plan, shall be deducted, calculated as the product of: prevailing global prices.
-Lactose Requirements, and Relevant costs, comprising an appropriate estimate of the Lactose Price converted to NZD at the Benchmark FX Conversion Rate, and any additional costs that might reasonably be incurred in transporting the Lactose Requirements to Fonterra's Sites, each expressed in NZD per MT.
-The Lactose Price for a Financial YearSeason will reflect a supportable estimate of the arm's length price that would be negotiated under a contract spanning supply of at least 5,000 MT of lactose over a period of at least 12 months between an international producer and a commercially astute NZ purchaser (or vice versa), the lesser of the volume weighted average prices declared to New Zealand Customs by Fonterra and other New Zealand processors, as reported by Statistics New Zealand, for lactose imported into New Zealand over a 12 month period that reasonably approximates the period over which the Farmgate Milk Price Commodity Business could be expected to import its Lactose Requirements for the Season.
+Objective Rule Relevant costs, comprising an appropriate estimate of the Lactose Price converted to NZD at the Benchmark FX Conversion Rate, and any additional costs that might reasonably be incurred in transporting the Lactose Requirements to Fonterra's Sites, each expressed in NZD per MT.
+The Lactose Price for thea Season will be set equal to either reflect the lesser of the volume weighted average prices declared to New Zealand Customs by Fonterra or the volume weighted average price declared to New Zealand Customs byand other New Zealand processors, as reported by Statistics New Zealand, for lactose imported into New Zealand over a 12 month period that reasonably approximates the period over which the Farmgate Milk Price Commodity Business could be expected to import its Lactose Requirements for the Season.
+The MPG will determine which of these prices will be used prior to the commencement of the Season, based on the MPG's assessment of which volume weighted average price is likely to be lower.
 The calculation of Lactose Requirements for a Season shall appropriately reflect: The Farmgate Milk Price Production Plan for the Season, as finalised at the end of the Season.
 The composition of all Milk Collected in the Season.
 The Composition Target for each Reference Commodity Product.
 Supportable assumptions in respect of all other matters material to the calculation, including provisions for losses and for the moisture content of Lactose.
-17 Sales Cost The costs of the Farmgate Milk Price Commodity Business should not exceed the lesser of (a) the costs Fonterra would incur if it sold the product implied by the Farmgate Milk Price Production Plan on an arm's length basis through a sales agent and (b) the selling costs The Sales Cost is to be calculated by reference to the costs Fonterra could reasonably be expected to incur if it converted all milk into standard specification Reference Commodity Products, and where feasible sold those products through GlobalDairyTrade, but shall not exceed the amount that would be incurred by a manufacturer of Reference
+17 Sales Cost The costs of the Farmgate Milk Price Commodity Business should not exceed the lesser of (a) the costs Fonterra would incur if it sold the product implied by the Farmgate Milk Price Production Plan on an arm's length basis through a sales agent and (b) the selling costs actually incurred by Fonterra, adjusted to reflect the Farmgate Milk Price Production Plan and having regard to any cost reductions achievable through the extension of GlobalDairyTrade.
+The Sales Cost is to be calculated by reference to the costs Fonterra could reasonably be expected to incur if it converted all milk into standard specification Reference Commodity Products, and where feasible sold those products through GlobalDairyTrade, but shall not exceed the amount that would be incurred by a manufacturer of Reference Commodity Product that paid an arm's length commission to a sales agent in respect of all costs incurred beyond the New Zealand wharf.
+Subject to this constraint, the Sales Cost should reasonably reflect: The need to maintain the sales channels implied by the composition of the Qualifying Reference Sales, including costs incurred in